educoreai-lotus/LearnerAI/docs/USER_STORIES_AND_MICROSERVICES.md

 **Learning Path Distribution:**
 - Learning paths are **stored in the database** after generation
+- If a learning path becomes **approved** (auto/manual), LearnerAI **proactively pushes** it to Course Builder **via Coordinator**
-- **Course Builder requests** learning paths on-demand when needed (no automatic push)
+- Course Builder can also request learning paths on-demand when needed
 - Approval workflow determines if path is stored as `approved: true` or `approved: false`
 - Course Builder can request paths regardless of approval status

 **Updates After Exam Failure:**
 - If learning path is an **update** after exam failure (course already exists + `exam_status: 'fail'`):
   - Learning path is updated in database
+  - Learning path is auto-approved in our logic
+  - LearnerAI proactively pushes the updated approved path to Course Builder (via Coordinator)
-  - Course Builder can request the updated path on-demand
+  - Course Builder can still request the updated path on-demand

-  - No automatic distribution to Course Builder
+**Operational Note (Proactive Push Requires Coordinator Config):**
+- If Coordinator env vars are missing, LearnerAI will skip proactive push and log: `CoordinatorClient not configured - skipping push_learning_path`
+- Required env vars for push:
+  - `COORDINATOR_URL`
+  - `LEARNERAI_PRIVATE_KEY` (or `LEARNERAI_PRIVATE-KEY` / `COORDINATOR_PRIVATE_KEY`)

 ### Data Differences